 The most well-known elements of the alpine cryosphere are massive ice glaciers and perennial snowfields (simply "glaciers" and "snowfields" hereafter).
-Likely due to their more nuanced definition and relatively difficult identification, rock glaciers are a lesser known component of the alpine cryosphere, and despite recent evidence that they are far more numerous than glaciers, they remain an under-studied and under-appreciated element of the alpine cryosphere (Duguay et al., 2015).
+Despite being among the most striking permafrost features, and likely due to their more nuanced definition and relatively difficult identification (Brardinoni et al., 2019), rock glaciers are a lesser known component of the alpine cryosphere.
+Though recent evidence shows that they are far more numerous than glaciers, they remain an under-studied and under-appreciated element of the cryosphere (Duguay et al., 2015).
 The spatial distributions of glaciers and snowfields of the contiguous U.S. are well understood (Fountain et al., 2017; RGI Consortium, 2017).

-Conversely, the distribution of rock glaciers of the contiguous U.S. is much less certain.
+30 Conversely, the distribution of rock glaciers of the contiguous U.S. is much less certain.
 Lacking the brilliantly reflective surfaces of glaciers and snowfields, which in late summer afford strong spectral contrast with immediately adjacent land cover, rock glaciers are challenging to identify remotely using automated methods, making spatial inventories difficult to compile (Millar and Westfall, 2008).
-The widely accepted continuum concept places rock glaciers somewhere between glaciers, which are composed almost completely of ice and have a low mineral content, and creeping permafrost, which is composed almost completely of mineral fractions and has a low ice content (Haeberli et al., 2006; Berthling, 2011; Anderson et al., 2018).
+The widely accepted continuum concept places rock glaciers somewhere between glaciers, which are composed almost completely of ice and have a low mineral content, and creeping permafrost, which is

+- 35 composed almost completely of mineral fractions and has a low ice content (Haeberli et al., 2006; Berthling, 2011; Anderson et al., 2018).
 Virtually all rock glaciers form in cryo-conditioned landscapes, resulting from precipitation, meltwater or groundwater percolating into mechanically weathered debris and subsequently freezing (Francou et al., 1999; Berthling, 2011).
 This interstitial ice is shielded from direct solar insolation and insulated from warm air temperatures during the melt season by the overlying regolith mantle (Jones et al., 2019a).
-Provided some fraction of the internal ice content remains frozen through the summer, additional ice is incorporated each winter until a rock glacier is formed.
+Provided some fraction of the internal ice content remains - 40 frozen through the summer, additional ice is incorporated each winter until a rock glacier is formed.
 Most researchers consider active rock glaciers, the focus of this study, to be flowing bodies of permafrost, composed of generally regular vertical distributions of coarse talus and granular regolith bound by interstitial ice (Clark et al., 1998, Berthling and Etzelmuller, 2011).
-In this regard we agree with the genetic rock glacier definition, "the visible expression of cumulative deformation by long-term creep of ice/debris mixtures under permafrost conditions", proposed by Berthling (2011).
+In this regard we agree with the active rock glacier definition, "... lobate or tongue-shaped bodies of perennially frozen unconsolidated material supersaturated with interstitial ice and ice lenses that move downslope or - downvalley by creep as a consequence of the ice contained in them and which are, thus, features of cohesive flow", proposed by Barsch (1996).